-Our programs
+Our Programs

 RADIO FOR SOCIAL CHANGE

 Our intercultural radio program Bienvenida Salud (“Welcome Health”) has been on-air for 20 years.
 We broadcast on average 3 episodes per week, and each reaches over 120,000 listeners in hundreds of communities across an extremely remote landscape.
-Each program is based on listener letters, which arrive at Minga’s central office after several days' journey by boat.
-To date we have received over 40,000 letters and have produced over 3,000 episodes on social issues such as domestic violence, HIV/AIDS, the value of gender equality, human rights, and bio-cultural preservation.
+Each program is based on listener letters, which arrive at Minga’s central office after several days’ journey by boat.
+To date, we have received over 60,000 letters and have produced over 3,000 episodes on social issues such as domestic violence, HIV/AIDS, the value of gender equality, human rights, and bio-cultural preservation.

 LEADERSHIP TRAINING

 We invite our most active listeners to become community “promotoras” and attend three years of progressive training at our training center where they learn about human rights, disease and abuse prevention, civic participation, and environmental stewardship.
-The promotoras develop leadership and share their new skills and knowledge within their own communities.
+The promotoras develop leadership and share their new skills and knowledge within their communities.
 They also become part of a peer-learning network.
 To date, over 1,200 women from 50 rural communities have been trained, along with hundreds of teachers, government officials, and nature reserve staff.

 CONSERVING NATURAL RESOURCES